Unruly passenger removed from Miami to Chicago flight - Philly

-MIAMI (AP) - Police used a stun gun multiple times on an unruly American Airlines passenger before removing him from a Miami to Chicago.
+MIAMI (AP) - Police repeatedly used a stun gun as they struggled to remove an American Airlines passenger accused of touching a female passenger without her permission.

-An American Airlines statement says crew members asked the man to get off the plane after he had a "disagreement" with another passenger on Sunday night.
-Flight 2446 was still at the Miami International Airport gate when the incident occurred.
-The man refused to leave and the crew began deplaning passengers.
+A Miami-Dade police report says the flight crew told officers they tried to move 28-year-old Jacob Garcia of Chicago to another seat, but he continued to be unruly, screaming and insulting the woman and her boyfriend.

-The statement says during that process, a physical altercation broke out between the two passengers.
+Police then asked Garcia to leave Flight 2446, which was waiting to take off from Miami to Chicago, but he refused.

 Passenger videos show police zapping the man as they struggled to get him off the plane.
 He kept asking why they were removing him.